Joe McLaughlin (footballer)

-Joe McLaughlin (born 2 June 1960 in Greenock) is a retired professional footballer who played for Chelsea for six seasons in the 1980s.
+Joe McLaughlin (born 2 June 1960) is a Scottish retired professional footballer who played for Chelsea for six seasons in the 1980s.

 Playing career

 McLaughlin started his playing career with Greenock Morton in 1977.
 During his time at Greenock he became a regular in the Scotland national under-21 football team, winning 10 caps.
 In 1983, he was transferred to Chelsea for a fee of £100,000.
 McLaughlin began his career at Chelsea by winning the Second Division championship in his first season.
 He would go on to play for Chelsea until 1989 winning another Second Division championship as well as the Full Members Cup.